Jaezmien/FiMSharp/README.md

 You'll need [.NET SDK](https://dotnet.microsoft.com/download) to compile the solution from source.

-Most of the work can be done by the included `build.bat`.
-You can look inside the batch file if you want to find the arguments needed to build the optional `FiMSharp.Test` project.
+Most of the work can be done by the included makefule.
+You can look inside the file if you want to find the arguments needed to build the optional `FiMSharp.Test` project.

 Included runtimes are: